-The rocks wobbled under my feet.
-Just a few steps to the right, a steep precipice overlooked stone cottages and grazing cattle more than 300 metres below.
+The rocks wobble under my feet.
+Just a few steps to the right, a steep precipice overlooked stone cottages and grazing cattle more than 300 meters below.
 The tang of eucalyptus swirls through the mountain air.

 “In 1541, the Spanish forced over 5,000 Muisca people up this very same path,” says our guide, Bernal.
 “When they got to the top, almost all of the Muiscas threw themselves over the precipice.
 Those who didn’t jump had their noses, feet and hands cut off or were burned alive.
 It was one of the largest indigenous massacres in Colombia’s history.”

 Now, 475 years later, tourism is on the rise, and the path has been converted into a hiking trail that leads to rock climbing, rappelling and mountain biking sites.

 Hotels have sprouted up on vacant lots including high-end boutique lodging like the idyllic Casa Yunque.

 Cheese and yogurt stalls line the highway with merchants hoping to use the reputation of the nearby town, Ubate?, also known as the “dairy capital of Colombia.”

 But the area has struggled to compete with more established tourist destinations like Villa de Leyva or Zipaquira’s salt cathedral for lack of infrastructure.
 Some of the area’s roads are in disrepair and many locals refuse to work on weekends, the peak time for tourism.
 “Ubate? is the dairy capital, but we haven’t been able to take advantage of that,” Bernal said.